pankhurigadi/correlatedpy/docs/source/make_your_own.rst

 Profit
 --------
 That's it!
-You should now be able to run the environment:
+You should now be able to run the algorithm:

 .. code-block:: python